learn-co-curriculum/pfwtfp-seeking-help-like-a-responsible-programmer/README.md

 - **Begin with a focused section of code.** Avoid posting too much code.
 Professional programmers have very little time.
 If you've not done any work to help yourself, they won't bother to help.
-Show, by asking well-formulated questions, that you tried to help yourself.
+Show only the buggy section of code.

 When coding community visitors see screen after screen of pasted code they usually reach for the "Close Tab" button.

-If you struggle to narrow down the bit that causing you trouble, that tells you that you might need to ask a larger, more fundamental question.
+If you struggle to narrow down the bit that is causing you trouble, that tells you that you might need to ask a larger, more fundamental question.
+Or perhaps you should try breaking down the code a bit better before you ask your question.

 - **State your inputs.** What are specific values you are putting into your code?
 Someone reading your question might not have your programming language installed or they might be on a slow network.
 Make sure they have the facts handy so they can mentally "play" your code.

-Inputs are important factors you want to be able to identify and express, because the error might be there.
+Inputs are important factors you want to be able to identify and express simply.
+Oftentimes investigating them well enough to post about them will lead you to the answer.

 - **State your outputs.** Similiarly, identifying what values you're getting as a result will help pinpoint a potential error and help a programmer "trace" your code.